mejedi/py-ssl-test-gen/README.md

 ### Project Goals, etc.

-The author is responsible for maintaining and improving an SSL decoder in a network sniffer.
+The author was responsible for maintaining and improving an SSL decoder in a network sniffer.
 Numerous stock libraries implementing SSL/TLS clients and servers are available; unfortunately these libraries are of a little use since a sniffer isn't an active participant of a network connection.
 A sniffer must understand SSL protocol and it must decrypt both client and server